histropedia/welsh-biography/README.md

     Note: the .env is left unchanged in future deployments
   - install dependencies using `npm install` from the newly copied folder
   Note: *only* server dependencies are needed as front end assets have dendencies pre-bundled

+# Translations
+All commands run from the server folder (todo: move to project root once finalised) Compile strings after install:
+- Run `npm run compile-i18n` to compile json for each locale from their completed .po files

+Add new strings:
+- Run `npm extract-i18n` to extract new strings to .pot file
+- Run `npm run update-cy` to merge new .pot file into existing Welsh .po file
+- Run `npm run compile-i18n` to compile json for each locale